maxime-aubry/flutter_forms/README.md

 Of course, FormBuilder is the starting point of form creation.

-Here is the way to build a form :
+How to build a form :

 ```dart
 ReactiveFormBuilder form_builder = new ReactiveFormBuilder(